kibriyauddin/pneumoscan-ai/README.md

 ## Disclaimer

-This is a BTech final year academic project for educational purposes only.
+This is an academic project for educational purposes only.
 Not intended for clinical diagnosis or medical use.
 Always consult a qualified radiologist.